 - 7 card stud hi/lo

-As for tournaments – check this page for a list of upcoming poker tournament events at Intertops.
+As for tournaments –check their page for a list of upcoming poker tournament events.
 It's updated daily.
 The site is known for hosting a large number of tournaments in a variety of game styles.
 On the day I wrote this review, I counted 100 events from midnight to midnight.
 All tournaments tend to be small prize pool affairs – I chalk that up to the small pool of regular players on this network.

 The site offers a special $1,000 Depositor Freeroll tournament each month.
 Every player who makes a minimum deposit of $25 and plays poker at the site earns a spot in the monthly tournament.
 Other special tournament events are made known to members, including freerolls and qualifiers for larger events later in the year.